exogen/graphbrainz/docs/extensions/mediawiki.md

 <td>

 Artist images found at MediaWiki URLs in the artist’s URL relationships.
+Defaults to URL relationships with the type “image”.
 This field is provided by the MediaWiki extension.

 </td>